Week-5/ecommerce/README.md

 ## Future Features

 - Display stock quantity
-  - display how many items the user is purchasing on the cart page
+  - display the quantity of the same item the user is purchasing on the cart page